 The American Ecological Engineering Society’s mission is to promote the development of sustainable ecosystems that integrate human society with its natural environment for the benefit of both by fostering education and outreach, extending professional development and associations, raising public awareness, and encouraging original research.

 Call for Oral and Poster Abstracts

-The American Ecological Engineering Society is accepting oral and poster abstracts for the 19th Annual Meeting under the theme Leading the Pack: Enabling Future Generations to Solve Our Planet’s Grand Challenges, hosted by North Carolina State University, June 3-6, 2019.
+The American Ecological Engineering Society is accepting oral and poster abstracts for the 19th Annual Meeting under the theme Enabling Future Generations to Solve Our Planet’s Grand Challenges, hosted by North Carolina State University, June 3-6, 2019.
 We welcome abstracts of research and applications in the field of ecological engineering as they pertain to enabling future generations to solve the 14 grand challenges in engineering as viewed from future generations, scientists, practitioners, policy makers, and society.
 DEADLINE TO SUBMIT ABSTRACTS HAS BEEN EXTENDED UNTIL APRIL 1, 2019!